 I like to work from the top to the bottom.
 It makes the task seem more achievable and more organized rather than just dumping everything out and starting from total chaos.
 This can mean from the top floor to the basement or even as little as from the top shelf in the pantry to the floor.
 When going room to room work from the ceiling to the floor so that all the debris from cleaning and dusting falls to the floor and then vacuum as your final clean up.

 1. Dreaded Decluttering

-The dreaded decluttering… This is a love hate relationship for me.
+The dreaded decluttering… This is a love-hate relationship for me.
 I despise going through it and seeing all the useless junk that I have saved for no reason, but I also love the feeling when it’s all done.
 It’s such a relief and so satisfying.
-Organize your closets, junk drawers, pantries, mudrooms, office etc. Don’t forget tip #1, start from the top and work your way down.
+Organize your closets, junk drawers, pantries, mudrooms, offices, etc. Don’t forget tip #1, start from the top and work your way down.

 2. Kitchen and Bath Love

 Your kitchens and bathrooms need some love too.
 Although they can seem like a really daunting task, they are probably the grossest rooms in the house and need the most focus.
 Lots of unseen things that need to be addressed.